 While having this price comparison is a clear benefit, the best thing about Google Maps is—surprise—the map.
 You can see where the hotel is located, which in my opinion is the most important feature of any accommodation.

-So do a little research into where you’re traveling.
+Do a little research into where you’re traveling.
 It’s good to get a hotel within walking distances of places you want to see.
 Like in real estate, a good hotel is all about location, location, location.

-In Cancun, for example, when I type “Cancun hotels” into the search field, only the big, expensive hotels in the hotel zone come up.
+In Cancun, for example, when you type “Cancun hotels” into the search field, only the big, expensive hotels in the hotel zone come up.
 The discount hotels in Cancun, however, are downtown, but when you zoom in on downtown Cancun, no hotels are shown.
 You have to type in “Cancun hotels downtown” to see all of these cheaper options.

 Having an idea of geography is even more necessary for an enormous metropolis like Mexico City.
 Simply typing in “Mexico City hotels” will give you options all over the place, but you’ll get better alternatives if you choose a specific neighborhood.

-In most cities in Mexico, search around the zocalo, or center square, which is not only the center of town surrounded by historic buildings and places of interest for travelers, but usually has plenty of hotels nearby.
+In most cities in Mexico, search around the zocalo, or center square, which not only is the center of town surrounded by historic buildings and places of interest for travelers, but usually has plenty of hotels nearby.

 Travel booking websites

 Like I wrote above, Google Maps is a good place to start, but by no means does it give you a comprehensive listing of hotels.
-Because it’s not a travel booking site, many hotels will not appear on searches, especially the cheapest.
+Because it’s not a travel booking site, many hotels don’t appear on searches, especially the cheapest.
 (Actually, the cheapest hotels in Mexico won’t be listed anywhere—the best way to find them is on foot.)